-Work is an important part of our life.
+Work is an integral part of our life.
 We spend a significant amount of time at work and therefore, it is important to feel fulfilled.
-Sometimes we find new opportunities, a better pay or we just don't feel the excitement in our current position anymore.
-This is nothing bad - it is normal.
+Sometimes we find new opportunities, better pay, or we just don't feel the excitement in our current position anymore.
+This is nothing wrong - it is normal.
 In fact, it is healthy to seek new challenges.

-A good way to communicate your thoughts in a clear and understandable message is via written words.
-However, I would recommend to directly talk with key people before sending any written communication.
+An excellent way to communicate your thoughts in a clear and understandable message is via written words.
+However, I would recommend talking with key people before sending any written communication directly.
 After the written communication is sent, it is good practice to offer verbal communication with the team and to answer questions.

 Finding the right structure

 - A simple but personal greeting

 - Reason for your message

 - End date - if the end date longer than notice period, explain why